-The Community Reinvestment Act and its corresponding regulations are intended to encourage banks to help meet the credit needs of the communities they serve, including low and moderate income neighborhoods, consistent with safe and sound banking practices.
+The Community Reinvestment Act and its corresponding regulations are intended to encourage banks to help meet the credit needs of the communities they serve, including low- and moderate-income neighborhoods, consistent with safe and sound banking practices.
 These regulations provide for regulatory assessment of a bank's record in meeting the credit needs of its market area.
 Federal banking agencies are required to publicly disclose each bank's rating under the Community Reinvestment Act.
 The Federal Reserve considers a bank's Community Reinvestment Act rating when the bank submits an application to establish bank branches, merge with another bank, or acquire the assets and assume the liabilities of another bank.
 In the case of a financial holding company, the Community Reinvestment Act performance record of all banks involved in a merger or acquisition are reviewed in connection with the application to acquire ownership or control of shares or assets of a bank or to merge with another bank or bank holding company.
 An unsatisfactory record can substantially delay or block the transaction.
 We received a satisfactory rating on our most recent Community Reinvestment Act assessment.

-In September 2020, the Federal Reserve issued an Advance Notice of Proposed Rulemaking ("ANPR") that invited public comment on an approach to modernize the regulations that implement the CRA by strengthening, clarifying, and tailoring them to reflect the current banking landscape and better meet the core purpose of the CRA.
-The ANPR sought feedback on ways to evaluate how banks meet the needs of low- and moderate-income communities and address inequities in credit access.
-We continue to evaluate the impact of any CRA changes and their impact to our financial condition, results of operations, and liquidity, which cannot be predicted at this time.
+In 2022, the Federal Reserve, along with the FDIC and OCC, issued a Notice of Proposed Rulemaking ("NPR") that invited public comment on an approach to modernize the regulations relating to the Community Reinvestment Act to strengthen the achievement of the core purpose of the statute, and to adapt to changes in the banking industry, including the expanded role of mobile and online banking.
+We continue to evaluate the impact of any changes to the regulations relating to the Community Reinvestment Act and their impact to our financial condition, results of operations, and liquidity, which cannot be predicted at this time.